-- For the time being, and in observance of travel restrictions and quarantine requirements, I am limiting myself to jobs in the Commonwealth of Massachusetts.
-Any clients traveling from restricted states will need to either quarantine or present recent (within one week) negative test results prior to receiving services.
+- For the remainder of 2020, I am limiting myself to jobs in the Commonwealth of Massachusetts.
+In observance of travel restrictions and quarantine requirements, clients traveling from restricted states will need to either quarantine or present recent (within 72 hours) negative test results prior to receiving services.

 - We will touch base before the wedding to make arrangements for the space in which I’ll be working.
 The main requirement is that I set up apart from the bridal party and other vendors in order to avoid excess exposure and to enable as much physical distancing as possible.

 - Only one client at a time will be allowed in the makeup prep space (no onlookers, and no children who are not also receiving services).

 - The prep space should have good light, good air flow, an electrical outlet, table space, and a non-porous, barstool-height chair that can be sanitized (ideally vinyl, plastic, or wood).
 Most hotels and venues can provide these things for you.
 On temperate days (roughly 50-70 degrees), shaded outdoor spaces are fine.